 Amphan is a super tropical cyclone that originated from the Bay of Bengal in May 2020.
 It is considered the first super cyclonic storm in the Bay of Bengal since the 1999 Odisha cyclone.
 It is a part of the North Indian Ocean Cyclone Season.
-The Indian states of West Bengal and Odisha, and the country of Bangladesh are speculated to be hit by Amphan as a ‘very severe cyclonic storm.’
+The Indian states of West Bengal and Odisha, and the country of Bangladesh were hit by Amphan as a ‘very severe cyclonic storm.’

 This article will mention the important facts about Amphan which will be useful for the Geography syllabus (GS-I) of the IAS Exam.

 The following are the key facts about the Amphan cyclone as they form part of current affairs for the UPSC exam (a major section from where questions are asked):